Office of Compliance & Quality

 What We Do

-Susan Koenig, director of compliance and quality and compliance officer for the School of Medicine, works to deliver a comprehensive compliance program that promotes a culture of compliance within the School of Medicine.
-Susan assists the school's leadership by operationalizing the strategic plan for compliance, investigating potential non-compliance, performing periodic audits of activities within the School, delivering a compliance training program, and collaborating with other compliance units on the campus and within the system to minimize overall risk.
+Lori Wilcox, director of compliance and quality and compliance officer for the School of Medicine, works to deliver a comprehensive compliance program that promotes a culture of compliance within the School of Medicine.
+Lori assists the school's leadership by operationalizing the strategic plan for compliance, investigating potential non-compliance, performing periodic audits of activities within the School, delivering a compliance training program, and collaborating with other compliance units on the campus and within the system to minimize overall risk.

 Research visit claims and continuing education